-P Accommodation Administration Guidelines Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
+Accommodation Administration Guidelines Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+Only transcribed responses will be scored.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 Important Guidelines for identifying students to receive these accommodations: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
-If all guidelines are NOT met, and the student is given the Human Scribe accommodation on a PARCC English language arts/literacy (ELA/L) assessment, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results (i.e., the student would be considered a "non-participant" for the English language arts/ literacy (ELA/L) assessment.)
-In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: • A physical disability that severely limits or prevents the student's motor process of writing through keyboarding; OR • A disability that severely limits or prevents the student from expressing written language, even after varied and repeated attempts to teach the student to do so.
-Before listing the accommodation in the student's IEP or 504 plan, teams/coordinators should also consider whether: • The student's inability to express in writing is documented in evaluation summaries from locally-administered diagnostic assessments; • The student routinely uses a scribe for written assignments; and • The student receives ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team or 504 Plan Coordinator.
-Monitor Test Response (SR/PNP Reference BW) During Testing: The Test Administrator monitors proper placement of student responses.
+If all guidelines are NOT met, and the student is given the Human Scribe accommodation on an English language arts/literacy (ELA/L) assessment, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results (i.e., the student would be considered a "non-participant" for the English language arts/literacy (ELA/L) assessment.).
+In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators should consider whether the student has: A physical disability that severely limits or prevents the student's motor process of writing through keyboarding; OR A disability that severely limits or prevents the student from expressing written language, even after varied and repeated attempts to teach the student to do so.
+Before listing the accommodation in the student's IEP or 504 plan, teams/ coordinators should also consider whether: • The student's inability to express in writing is documented in evaluation summaries from locally-administered diagnostic assessments; • The student routinely uses a scribe for written assignments; and • The student receives ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team or 504 Plan Coordinator.
+4r Monitor Test Response (SR/PNP Reference BZ) During Testing: The Test Administrator monitors proper placement of student responses.
 This accommodation is to ensure that the student is marking the answer for the problem the student intends to answer.
 For example, a student may accidentally skip a question.
 The Test Administrator CANNOT assist the student in any way with respect to the content of the item.